 For additional information on state estimates derived directly from the CPS, see notes on subnational CPS data.

-In the 4-quarter average period ending in September 2019, six states had rates lower than those of the U.S. for all six measures of labor underutilization, while three states had rates higher than those of the U.S. for all six measures.
+In the 4-quarter average period ending in September 2022, 15 states had rates lower than those of the U.S. for all six measures of labor underutilization, while 3 states had rates higher than those of the U.S. for all six measures.
 (See table A.)

 The U-5 rate includes all people who are marginally attached to the labor force, and U-6 adds those who are involuntary part-time workers.
 Therefore, the larger the difference between U-5 and U-6, the higher the incidence of this form of "underemployment."
-For the four quarters ending in September 2019, all states and the District of Columbia had differences between their U-5 and U-6 rates.
-California and Connecticut had the largest gaps, +3.6 percentage points each.
-Tennessee had the smallest gap, +1.7 percentage points, indicating a comparatively low degree of underemployment.
-At the national level, the difference between U-5 and U-6 was +2.7 percentage points.
+For the four quarters ending in September 2022, 49 states and the District of Columbia had differences between their U-5 and U-6 rates.
+California had the largest gap, +3.6 percentage points, followed by Nevada, +3.4 points.
+At the national level, the difference between U-5 and U-6 was +2.4 percentage points.

 The alternative measures for states are analyzed on a 4-quarter average basis in order to increase the reliability of the CPS estimates, which are based on relatively small sample sizes at the state level, and to eliminate seasonality.
 Due to the small state sample sizes, neither monthly nor quarterly statewide data from the CPS satisfy BLS publication standards.
 The analysis above is written with respect to statistical significance testing at the 90-percent confidence level for rate differences with respect to the U.S. (table A), sequential gaps in rates (table B), and over-the-year changes in rates (table C).

 The next issuance of the alternative measures of labor underutilization for states, pertaining to the 2022 annual averages, is scheduled for Friday, January 27, 2023.